stevencurtis/SwiftCoding/CustomStringConvertibleGuide/README.md

 Doing the little extras like placing your conformance into an extension are not just good things to be doing in your code, but they are requisite in some places of employment so the sooner you think about doing this the better!

 I hope this article has been of help to you!
+There is a video version of this article up on YouTube, if that would further help you: [HERE](https://youtu.be/CHTq_MJMNDw)

 If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)